santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Samrawit Ghebremedhin.md

    - **Location:** Throughout the message handling functions.
    - **Description:** Messages, especially public chats, are sent in plaintext without proper encryption, contrary to the protocol's specifications.
 This allows any eavesdropper to read the messages easily.
    - **Example:** An attacker monitoring the network traffic can intercept and read all public chat messages, compromising user privacy and the integrity of communications.

-### Methods Used for Identification

-- **Code Inspection:** Manually reviewing the code to identify functions that handle sensitive operations such as authentication and encryption.
-- **Comment Analysis:** Noting the presence of comments indicating vulnerabilities and placeholder implementations, such as in the `vulnerable_authentication` function.
-- **Functionality Testing:** Understanding the flow of data through the `encrypt_message_cpp` and `decrypt_message_cpp` functions revealed the use of subprocess calls, which are inherently insecure.
-- **Protocol Comparison:** Comparing the implemented features against the OLAF/Neighbourhood protocol specifications highlighted significant discrepancies and missing security measures.

-### Potential Impact

-1. **Subprocess Command Execution:**
-   - **Impact:** High.
-Allows attackers to execute arbitrary commands on the server, leading to potential full system compromise.
-   - **Exploitation Scenario:** An attacker could inject commands that read, modify, or delete server files, install malware, or pivot to other systems within the network.

-2. **Vulnerable Authentication Mechanism:**
-   - **Impact:** High.
-Enables unauthorized access to the system, potentially exposing all user data and allowing the attacker to manipulate chat messages or user lists.
-   - **Exploitation Scenario:** An attacker could log in as an admin, send fraudulent messages, or disrupt the chat service by modifying the client list, leading to a loss of trust and service availability.

-3. **Lack of Proper Encryption:**
-   - **Impact:** Medium to High.
-Compromises the confidentiality and integrity of user communications.
-   - **Exploitation Scenario:** An attacker can intercept and read all public chat messages, potentially extracting sensitive information, personal data, or confidential discussions.

 ## 6. Results Summary
 - **TODO**